6 Things BMW Owners Must Know

 5. Buying Tires

 You can save hundreds on the BMW tires this way.
-As you compare tire prices online, keep in mind that it will cost an additional $20 per tire to mount, balance, and install by the local shop.
+As you compare tire prices online, remember that it will cost an additional $20 per tire to mount, balance, and install by the local shop.
 Still, this is a lot cheaper than the alternative.
 One place where you can get cheap and quality tires for your BMW is TireRack.

 6. Invest in a Diagnostic Scanner

-The single best and most important investment that you can make is to get a diagnostic scanner that is BMW-specific.
-Don’t worry if you have never used one before or have no idea what it is.
-A multi-system BMW scanner can be plugged into the OBD-II port found under the dashboard on the driver’s side and can scan your BMW for any fault codes.
+The best and most important investment you can make is getting a BMW-specific diagnostic scanner.
+Don’t worry if you have never used one or have no idea what it is.
+A multi-system BMW scanner can be plugged into the OBD-II port under the driver’s dashboard and scan your BMW for fault codes.

 Don’t waste your time with a $20 OBD2 scanner.
 They can only read the check engine light codes.
 At the same time, you don’t need to spend thousands on a professional BMW dealer scanner.
-There are a few scanners on the market that range between $100-$200.
-These BMW/Mini scanners allow you to scan, read, and erase fault codes from multiple systems, including ECU, transmission, SRS/restraint, EPB reset, SAS reset, and more.
+A few scanners on the market range between $100-$300, just like the YOUCANIC Full Systems Scanner.
+This powerful scanner allows you to scan, read, and erase fault codes from multiple systems, including ECU, transmission, SRS/restraint, EPB reset, and SAS reset.

 Do you plan on fixing everything yourself?
 If so, check out the BMW Repair Guides section of our website.
 If not, consider an extended BMW warranty offered by the BMW dealer or third parties.